ArtifactDB/artifactdb-infra/books/apci/components.md

 convenient when it comes to allow/restrict which cloud resources an ArtifactDB instance can access and modify (eg. full access to its dedicated S3 buckets), without having to use IAM users (and rotate access/secret keys frequently).

+## KMS: encryption at rest

+A custom KMS key is created when deploying the platform.
+It is used for encryption-at-rest in several shared resources, such as EBS volumes attached to worker nodes, S3 buckets collecting ALB traffic logs, etc...
+Note this KMS key is unique per platform deployment, and is not reused for each ArtifactDB instance deployment, which has its own dedicated KMS key.

 ### Cluster-wide controllers

 #### Ingress controller